Nonparametric Empirical Bayes Estimation on Heterogeneous Data: Introduction

-A plausible--seeming solution to the heteroscedastic problem might be to scale each $X_i$ by $\sigma_i$ so that a homoscedastic method could be applied to $ X_i^{sc}=X_i/\sigma_i$, before undoing the scaling on the final estimate of $\mu_i$.
-Indeed, this is essentially the approach taken whenever we compute standardized test statistics, such as t-- or z--scores.
-A similar standardization is performed when we compute $\hat p_i = X_i/n_i$ in the Binomial setting.
-However, perhaps somewhat surprisingly, we demonstrate in both our theoretical and empirical results that this approach disregards important structural information so is inefficient.
+For Gaussian data, a common goal is to find the estimator of the means $\mu_i$ that minimizes the expected squared error loss.
+A plausible--seeming solution might be to scale each sample mean $Y_i$ by its estimated standard deviation $S_i/\sqrt{m_i}$ so that a homoskedastic method could be applied to $X_i=\sqrt{m_i}Y_i/S_i$, before undoing the scaling on the final estimate of $\mu_i$.
+Indeed, this is essentially the approach taken whenever we compute standardized test statistics, such as $t$--values and $z$--values.
+However, this approach, which disregards important structural information, can be highly inefficient.
 More advanced methods have been developed, but all suffer from various limitations.
-For instance, the methods proposed by \citet{Xieetal12}, \citet{Tan15}, \citet{Jing16}, \citet{KouYang15}, and \citet{ZhangBhattacharya17} are designed for heteroscedastic data but assume a parametric Gaussian prior or semi-parametric Gaussian mixture prior, which leads to loss of efficiency when the prior is misspecified.
+For instance, the methods proposed by \citet{Xieetal12}, \citet{Tan15}, \citet{jing2016sure}, \citet{KouYang15}, and \citet{ZhangBhattacharya17} are designed for heteroscedastic data but assume a parametric Gaussian prior or semi-parametric Gaussian mixture prior, which leads to loss of efficiency when the prior is misspecified.
+Moreover, existing methods, such as \citet{Xieetal12} and \cite{Weinsteinetal18}, often assume that the nuisance parameters, the variances $1/\tau_i$, are known and use a consistent estimator for implementation.
+However, when a large number of units are investigated simultaneously, traditional sample variance estimators may similarly suffer from selection bias, which often leads to severe deterioration in the MSE for estimating the means.